marcinofulus/jupyter4edu/augsburg/installation/nbgrader_local.md

 ```
 sha256sum Miniconda3-latest-Linux-x86_64.sh
 ```
-and comparing the result with the checksum given on the download webpage.
+and comparing the result with the checksum given on the download web page.

 `miniconda` can either be installed system-wide or locally for the user `teacher`.
 We will do the latter and assume that we are already logged in as `teacher`.
 The